Smith Normal Forms of Graphical Hermite Simplices: Smith normal form and graphical simplices

-We next briefly explain the motivation for the name graphical Hermite simplex.
-Observe that by construction $A_{\vec d, G}$ is a full-rank upper triangular matrix.
-Further, $A_{\vec d, G}$ is automatically in \emph{Hermite normal form}, where $B \in \ZZ^{n\times n}$ is in Hermite normal form if \begin{enumerate} \item $B[i,j] \in\ZZ_{\geq 0}$ for all $i$ and $j$, \item $B$ is upper-triangular, and \item each column of $B$ has a unique maximum entry located on the main diagonal of $B$. \end{enumerate}
+We will briefly explain the motivation for the name graphical Hermite simplex.
+If $G$ is an increasing DAG, then $A_{\vec{d}, G}$ is automatically in \emph{Hermite normal form}, where $B \in \ZZ^{n\times n}$ is in Hermite normal form if \begin{enumerate} \item $B[i,j] \in\ZZ_{\geq 0}$ for all $i$ and $j$, \item $B$ is upper triangular, and \item each column of $B$ has a unique maximum entry located on the main diagonal of $B$. \end{enumerate}

-We obtain a lattice simplex as the convex hull of the zero vector and the columns of $A_{\vec d, G}$, and it is the algebraic and geometric properties of these simplices that we are interested in.
+We obtain a lattice simplex as the convex hull of the zero vector and the columns of $A_{\vec{d}, G}$, and it is the algebraic and geometric properties of these simplices that we are interested in.
 It is known that every lattice simplex is uniquely represented as the convex hull of the zero vector and a square matrix in Hermite normal form~\cite[Theorem 4.1~and~Corollary 4.2a]{schrijver}.
-Since the lattice simplices arising from $A_{\vec d, G}$ are automatically represented in Hermite normal form, we call both the defining matrix $A_{\vec d, G}$ and the corresponding simplex a graphical Hermite simplex.
-Many important invariants of these simplices, such as the Ehrhart $h^*$-polynomial and the integer decomposition property, are controlled by the integer points of the fundamental parallelepiped of the simplex; these integer points have a finite abelian group structure determined by the SNF of $A_{\vec d ,G}$.
+Many important invariants of these simplices, such as the Ehrhart $h^*$-polynomial and the integer decomposition property, are controlled by the integer points of the fundamental parallelepiped of the simplex; these integer points have a finite abelian group structure determined by the SNF of $A_{\vec{d} ,G}$.